mmilburn/new-hope-rust/README.md

 to ensure I could make forward progress (and I still believe this).
 At the time I struggled with developing effective tests for unfamiliar concepts (e.g.
 Number Theoretic Transforms, Montgomery Multiplication, Keccak).
 At a certain point, I got stuck.
-While I now feel better I have a much better chance of finishing this implementation, I have yet to return to it.
+While I now feel I have a much better chance of completing this implementation, I have yet to return to it.